OHTU-German-learning-website/OHTU-German-learning-website/to-new-team.md

 Tips:

-If you need to learn the technologies here and get some working hours in, you can do Devops with docker or fullstack open, and mark time spent on those as working time for this course too.
+If you need to learn the technologies here and get some working hours in, you can do the courses Devops with docker or fullstack open, and mark time spent on those as working time for this course too.
 Two courses with one stone.

+Take time to study the architecture of the project in the beginning of the course, instead of prioritising tasks right away.

 Do a lot of dailies.
 If you can't have everyone in the same room, do dailies via video call.
 If you can't arrange a video call, do dailies by text messages.
 Just do a lot of dailies.